The pages within this section contain some major rules and guidelines for working in the FILM facility.

 FILM is funded from a variety of sources (Research Councils, College etc.) to which we are accountable.
 They all require acknowledgement of their funding in publications.
-This means that all internal users paying the subsidised rate (much lower than the full economic costs) are required to acknowledge FILM usage in their publications.
+As our normal microscope charges (partial FEC rate) are subsidised, this means that all internal users are required to acknowledge FILM usage in their publications.

 An example sentence would be:

 “The Facility for Imaging by Light Microscopy (FILM) at Imperial College London is part-supported by funding from the Wellcome Trust (grant 104931/Z/14/Z) and BBSRC (grant BB/L015129/1)”